-Natural remedies to treat bed bugs include dusting seams with diatomaceous earth; the bugs consume it and it tears up their insides.
+Natural remedies to treat bed bugs include dusting seams with diatomaceous earth; the bugs get torn up by the (to them) razor-sharp particles.
 Many people swear by tea tree oil and rubbing alcohol as well.
 Here’s a recipe you can find at theherbgardener.blogspot.com:

 1 Cup Water